スタスタAppsの英検要約予想問題は、準2級プラスの要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 18

-Some cities encourage people to adopt pets from shelters.
-Adopting can save animals and reduce the number of pets without homes.
-It can also be cheaper than buying pets from stores.
-People can choose pets that match their lifestyle.
-Shelters can explain each pet’s personality.
+Adopting pets has benefits.
+It can save animals and reduce the number of pets without homes.
+It may also be cheaper than buying pets from stores, and shelter staff can explain each animal.

 Question 19